bitcoinmw/rustlet/README.md

 [2021-09-05 20:16:24]:        1,156,421          67          11,574   115642.10           0           0   0.0070367   14.203071
 ```

+# Configuration

+The rustlet container is configured via the [rustlet-init](https://bitcoinmw.github.io/rustlet/librustlet/macro.rustlet_init.html) macro.
+All configuration structs implement the Default trait so the defaults can be used.
+Also, all of the fields are fully documented in the documentation linked to above.

 # Samples

 The Rustlet [macro library](https://bitcoinmw.github.io/rustlet/librustlet/index.html)  documentation provides numerous working examples.
 Also, the [rustlet-simple](https://github.com/bitcoinmw/rustlet-simple) project shows how to write and deploy a hello world rustlet in 3 easy steps.
 More examples to come...